rachartier/tiny-devicons-auto-colors.nvim/README.md

     -- A list of icon name to ignore.
     -- You can refer to: https://github.com/nvim-tree/nvim-web-devicons/blob/master/lua/nvim-web-devicons/icons-default.lua
-    -- It is good to enable when you have cache enabled.
+    -- to get the icon's name.
-    -- To get the icon's name.
+    --
     -- example:
     -- ignore = {
     -- 		"lua",